lightscapevr/website/markdown/getting-started-quest.md

 fine if you have a USB-C connector on your computer.
 If you don't, you'll need either a USB-C-to-USB-2 cable, or a converter.

-Note that this computer doesn't have to be the same computer as the PC which runs SketchUp and VR Sketch.
-It can be any Windows or Mac or Linux computer.
+Note that the computer that you use to install things into the Quest doesn't have to be the same computer as the PC/Mac on which you have SketchUp.
+It can also be any other computer (including Windows, Mac or Linux).

 ### Install SideQuest